TEEs-projects/Time-manipulation-Attack/README.md

 ## **2 Getting Started**<a id="chapter-001"></a>

-The codes are developed in Rust and Python (for data processing tools) using a server with Ubuntu 20.04.4 LTS (GNU/Linux 5.4.0-109-generic x86\_64) operating system.
+The implementation consists of codes developed in both Rust and Python, where Rust is used for the core implementation and Python is used for data processing tools.
+The implementation was carried out on a server running Ubuntu 20.04.4 LTS, which employs the GNU/Linux 5.4.0-109-generic x86_64 operating system.

 ### **2.1 Prerequisites**<a id="chapter-0011"></a>